 In May 2008, an independent trustee acting under certain of our benefit plans purchased 2.3 million of our common shares to be used to satisfy future liabilities under the PSU Plan and the Restated EISPP.
-During the year ended January 1, 2011, we distributed 0.4 million shares from the trust to satisfy certain PSU obligations that had vested.
-As of January 1, 2011, 0.6 million and 0.5 million shares were held in trust.
+During the year ended December 31, 2011, we distributed 0.2 million shares from the trust to satisfy certain PSU obligations that had vested.
+During the year ended December 31, 2011, we distributed 0.2 million shares from the trust to satisfy certain Restated EISPP obligations that had vested.
+As of December 31, 2011, 0.7 million shares were held in trust and accounted for as treasury shares under applicable accounting rules.
 Treasury shares are reported at cost.